 Sharifa Al Harthy Vice Chair at MB Holding, who as a company started in Oil field work but has now grown to include ownership of the Anantara managed hotel in Salalah, has been counted in the list.

 Lujaina Darwish, Chairperson at Mohsin Haider Darwish who include Jaguar and Land Rover amongst their brands of excellence, is Oman’s final inclusion in the top 100 Arab women within business.

-In top 10 Arab women in government Dr Madeeha bint Ahmed bin Nassir al Shibaniyah, Minister of Education must have been included for the increasingly dynamic education system in Oman.
+In top 10 Arab women in government Dr Madeeha bint Ahmed bin Nassir al Shibaniyah, Minister of Education (a slow load and might have unexpected images for education – when inserted they were of Oman’s Armed Forces) must have been included for the increasingly dynamic education system in Oman.
 Though surprisingly Oman’s Minister of Higher Education Dr Rawiyah bint Saud al Busaidiyah and the Ministry of Tourism’s Maitha al Mahrouqi, have not been mentioned.

 2 thoughts on “Oman’s working Women are a growing presence in the Forbes 100 list”